Toast-Wallet/docs/docs/toast-wallet-backup-code-example.md

 into a completely plain text editor (like Windows Notepad or a bare `.txt` file), copy it again from there, and retry.

-**Verifying your backup code is intact:** the official site previously hosted a backup checker tool at `toastwallet.com/backupcheck/` for exactly this purpose, but toastwallet.com is currently unavailable.
+**Verifying your backup code is intact:** Toast Wallet has no official website — this GitHub organization is the only official presence.
 If your restore attempt fails, first assume a formatting issue (see above) before assuming your code itself is invalid.

 Once you've confirmed you have a valid backup code, head to our [full recovery guide](./how-to-recover-xrp-toast-wallet.md) to use it.